quorten/dlgedit/INSTALL.md

 uses, and that you may get warnings about unrecognized options if you use an earlier version.

-Compiler options not in MSVC6: -Wp64 -GL -RTC1
+* Compiler options not in MSVC6: `-Wp64 -GL -RTC1`
-Linker options not in MSVC6: -MANIFEST -MANIFESTFILE: -LTCG
+* Linker options not in MSVC6: `-MANIFEST -MANIFESTFILE: -LTCG`

-If you are using an older version of the Platform SDK on MSVC6, then you might need to modify "about.dlg" by replacing DIALOGEX with DIALOG and removing DS_SHELLFONT.
+If you are using an older version of the Platform SDK on MSVC6, then you might need to modify "about.dlg" by replacing `DIALOGEX` with `DIALOG` and removing `DS_SHELLFONT`.

+MinGW GCC 3.x is recommended for the most compact code generation.
+Newer versions will still work, but they'll copy more unused boilerplate `libc` and `libgcc` initialization code in by default.

 Running the proper make command will produce the binary.
 This binary does not write registry entries, so you do not have to worry about the